sarahm44/lens-slice/README.md

-# Len's Slice
+# Codecademy Project: Len's Slice

 ![""](https://github.com/sarahm44/lens-slice/blob/main/pizza.jpg)

 ## Overview
 For this project, I imagine I work at Len’s Slice, a new pizza joint in the neighborhood.
 I use my knowledge of Python lists to organize some of my sales data.

-The notebook containing the code is [here](https://github.com/sarahm44/lens-slice/blob/main/lens_slices.py).
+The Python notebook containing the code is [here](https://github.com/sarahm44/lens-slice/blob/main/lens_slices.py).

 ## Tasks
 ### Make Some Pizzas